-DOE anticipates that subject to the availability of future year appropriations, a total of up to \$18 million in current and future fiscal year funds will be used to support awards under this FOA
+DOE anticipates that, subject to the availability of future year appropriations, a total of up to \$10 million in current and future fiscal year funds over a five-year period will be used to support awards under this FOA.

 DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.